bmndc/nokia-leo/README.md

 ## Tips and tricks
 - You can capture a screenshot by pressing both * and # keys at the same time.
-- For tactile responses on keypad presses, turn on Keypad vibration under Settings → Device → Accessibility.
+- For tactile responses on keypresses, turn on *Keypad vibration* under *Settings → Device → Accessibility*.
 - You don’t need a KaiOS account to use your phone or download apps from KaiStore, but you can create one in Settings, Accounts if you want to use Anti-Theft features.
 - To stop getting ad notifications from KaiStore, go to *Settings → Personalization → Notices → App notices → Store* and turn off *Allow Notices*.
 Then go to *Store → Options → Settings & Account → Show rich content* and select *Do not show*.
 	- To block KaiAds altogether, add `ssp.kaiads.com` in your Wi-Fi routers' blacklist or [the system's `hosts` file].
 Be aware that this might prevent you from installing apps from KaiStore like WhatsApp.